 3.2.
-Effect of Rubber Particle Content on Dynamic Shear Modulus of RSM Mixtures Fig. 11 is the relationship curve of dynamic shear modulus and dynamic shear strain of mixture samples with different rubber particle contents under fixed confining pressure when the water content is 0%.
+Effect of Rubber Particle Content on Dynamic Shear Modulus of RSM Mixtures

+Fig. 11 is the relationship curve of dynamic shear modulus and dynamic shear strain of mixture samples with different rubber particle contents under fixed confining pressure when the water content is 0%.
 It can be seen from the figure that the dynamic shear modulus of the seven RSM samples with different ratios gradually decreases with the increase of the ratio of rubber particles in RSM.
 With the increase of the ratio of rubber particles in RSM, the dynamic shear strain of each sample also increases gradually.
 The dynamic shear modulus and dynamic shear strain of RSM samples with different rubber particle ratios have opposite characteristics, and the dynamic shear strain is smaller when the dynamic shear modulus is larger.
-As the dynamic shear strain increases, the dynamic shear modulus decreases, that is, the steeper the dynamic shear modulus, the faster the dynamic shear modulus decreases, that is, the steeper the dynamic shear modulus of rubber particles, which cause the sample to produce shear deformation under the action of load.
+As the dynamic shear strain increases, the dynamic shear modulus decreases continuously.
+And the smaller the dynamic shear modulus, the faster the dynamic shear modulus decreases, that is, the steeper the dynamic shear modulus-dynamic shear strain curve.
+This is due to the large deformation capacity and low elastic modulus of rubber particles, which cause the sample to produce shear deformation under the action of load.